We’ve all heard of Complementary Therapy but what actually is it?

 They are also good for helping tackle some of the problems you may be facing at the source of the problem.
 For instance if you are suffering with low mood, having a treatment will help produce naturally occurring feel good hormones called endorphins which will help your mood lift a little.

-If you’ve got tense muscles having a massage or reflexology treatment may help to release tension.
+If you’ve got tense muscles having a complementary therapy treatment like massage or reflexology may help to release tension.

 Having a reiki treatment may help you feel calm and reconnect your mind and body leaving you feeling calm and replenished.